The 6 best alternatives to Toptal|Sites similar to Toptal

 2. Fiverr

 Similarly to ComeUp, freelancers can also post their services on Fiverr, which gives them more control.
-Fiverr is one of the largest freelancing platforms on the market, so there are many orders there.
+Fiverr is one of the largest freelancing platforms, so they receive many orders.
 Nonetheless, there’s also a lot of competition.

 For Freelancers

-One of the major differences with Toptal is that the jobs offered on Fiverr are more low-cost and less professional.
+One of the main differences with Toptal is that the jobs offered on Fiverr are more low-cost and less professional.
 If you’re a skilled freelancer, you may want to avoid Fiverr for a platform that focuses on quality more than cost.
-If you’re looking to easily get started, Fiverr may be a good platform to do so as they have one of the easiest platforms to get started on.
+If you’re looking to get started quickly, Fiverr may be a solid platform, as they have one of the simplest platforms to get started.
 Even the ID verification process is not required from the beginning.

 Their commission is 20% on all jobs, so be prepared to pay a high commission.